Code-Institute-Submissions/darco31-The-Great-Castle-Escape/README.md

 ## Manual Testing

 * As a user I would like to know what game I am playing
+    - The game will open up a terminal window in the Heroku application with the title of the game on top.

 ## ![Start Game](User_stories/start_game.PNG)
 * As a user I want to be able to interact with the game.
+    - The player will be asked to input their name.
+Once this has been done they will move on.
+If they enter nothing the game will prompt them to input their name and will only proceed when this input is completed.

 ## ![User Input](User_stories/input.PNG)
 * As a user I want to be able to distinguish between the choices I must make in the game.